In this article, we address some of the most common licensing questions.

 You’ll want to copy the updated LicenseRequest.exe into the Hmp Elements directory (typically C:\Program Files\Inventive Labs\Voice Elements Platform\Hmp Elements Server).

-Once you are complete, you will need to activate the license again.
+Once this step is complete, you will need to activate the license again.

-2) You can receive the license file sync error, if the license that HMP Elements recognizes is not the same as the most recent HMP Elements license that was activated on the system.
+You can receive the license file sync error if the license that HMP Elements recognizes is not the same as the most recent HMP Elements license that was activated on the system.